U.S. implements plan to send Mexican asylum seekers to Guatemala

 The U.S. government says another reason for the reduction in border crossings is a separate program, known as the Migrant Protection Protocols, that has forced more than 56,000 non-Mexican migrants to wait in Mexico for their U.S. immigration court hearings.

 With fewer Central Americans at the border, U.S. attention has turned to Mexicans crossing illegally or requesting asylum.
-Around 150,000 Mexican single adults were apprehended at the border in fiscal 2019, down sharply from previous decades but still enough to bother U.S. immigration hawks.
+About 150,000 Mexican single adults were apprehended at the border in fiscal 2019, down sharply from previous decades but still enough to bother U.S. immigration hawks.

-Reporting by Mica Rosenberg in New York; Additional reporting by Ted Hesson in Washington D.C.; Editing by Dan Grebler
+Reporting by Mica Rosenberg in New York; Additional reporting by Ted Hesson in Washington D.C., Jeff Abbott in Guatemala City and Diego Ore in Mexico City; Editing by Dan Grebler and Richard Chang